hms-dbmi/vizarr/CONTRIBUTING.md

 The `start` command will start a development server on `http://localhost:8080` which you can navigate to in your web browser.
-You can "live" edit the contents of any of the files within `src/` or `public/` when running this server; changes are reflected instantly instantly in the browser.
+You can "live" edit the contents of any of the files within `src/` or `public/` when running this server; changes are reflected instantly in the browser.
 Stop the development server when you are done making changes.

 - `src/` - contains all TypeScript source code